- Banerjee, A. and E. Duflo (2011):. Poor economics: A radical rethinking of the way to fight global poverty. PublicAffairs.

 - Hall, Zhao, and Shafir.
 2013 “Self-Affirmation Among the Poor Cognitive and Behavioral Implications.”
 Psychological Science.

-Lecture 5 – Economics Lives of the Poor
+Lecture 5 – Poverty Traps and the Economics Lives of the Poor

 - Cole, Shawn, et al. 2013.
 “Barriers to household risk management: evidence from India.”
 American economic journal.
 Applied economics 5(1): 104.

 - Dupas, Pascaline, and Jonathan Robinson.
 2013.
 “Why Don’t the Poor Save More?
 Evidence from Health Savings Experiments.”
 American Economic Review 103(4): 1138–71.

 Lecture 6 – Health and Sanitation

 - Neal, David, et al. “Nudging and Habit Change for Open Defecation: New Tactics From Behavioral Science.”
 (2016).

 - Dupas, Pascaline.
 2009.
 “What Matters (and What Does Not) in Households’ Decision to Invest in Malaria Prevention?”
 American Economic Review: Papers & Proceedings 99(2): 224-230.

 Dreibelbis, Robert, et al. “Behavior change without behavior change communication: nudging handwashing among primary school students in Bangladesh.”
 International journal of environmental research and public health 13.1 (2016): 129.